 Entrepreneurs: Tammy Rant

-TushBaby is a product created and pitched by a very pregnant mother of two from Northern California that helps parents carry children on their hips without the attendant back pain that can come with it or the risk of dropping their kids.
+A very pregnant mother of two, and also entrepreneur from Northern California created the TushBaby.
+This is a product created and pitched that helps parents carry children on their hips without the risk of dropping their kids or the attendant back pain that can come with it.

-TushBaby is changing the way parents carry their babies with a simple hip seat.
-The memory foam-lined seat provides optimal comfort and hip health for little ones.
+With a simple hip seat, TushBaby is bringing a change how parents carry their babies.
+Hip health for little ones and optimal comfort is provided by the memory foam-lined seat.
 The supportive belt evenly distributes baby weight for mom or dad.
-And the storage area within the seat holds diapers, wipes, and changing essentials with side pockets for keys, phone & wallet.
+The storage area within the seat can holds changing essentials, diapers, wipes, with side pockets for wallet, keys, and phone.

-TushBaby is a belt worn by the parent that is secured by a strong velcro band around the waist.
-On one side is a small padded seat on which the child can put their weight.
-Approved by both pediatricians for babies, and chiropractors for adults, the supportive ergonomic seat puts your baby’s hips in the pediatric-recommended “M” position, and reduces painful spine curvature for grown-ups.
+TushBaby is a strong velcro band secured belt worn by the parent by around the waist.
+The child can put their weight on a small padded seat on one side.
+The supportive ergonomic seat is approved by both chiropractors for adults and pediatricians for babies, and reduces painful spine curvature for grown-ups and puts your baby’s hips in the pediatric-recommended “M” position.

 |$150,000 for 5%||$3 million for 100%||Daymond John|